Oreseru/a/README.md

+Plugin by https://github.com/TaiAurori/ but they have taken the plugin down.
+This repository exists if you still want to use the addon or modify and reuse the code etc

 Powercord is dead, y'hear?
 This plugin ain't being updated anytime soon!
 # embed-redirect
 Tired of YouTube embeds and links leaving you open to trackers?
 This may be the plugin for you!